zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``9999/tcp``

-   Default port for Broker communication.
+   Default port for native Broker communication.
 Where not specified otherwise, this is the port to connect to and listen on.

+.. zeek:id:: Broker::default_port_websocket
+   :source-code: base/frameworks/broker/main.zeek 16 16

+   :Type: :zeek:type:`port`
+   :Attributes: :zeek:attr:`&redef`
+   :Default: ``9997/tcp``

+   Default port for Broker WebSocket communication.
+Where not specified otherwise, this is the port to connect to and listen on for WebSocket connections.

+   See the Broker documentation for a specification of the message format over WebSocket connections.

 .. zeek:id:: Broker::disable_ssl
-   :source-code: base/frameworks/broker/main.zeek 32 32
+   :source-code: base/frameworks/broker/main.zeek 45 45

    :Type: :zeek:type:`bool`
    :Attributes: :zeek:attr:`&redef`